VIWESAKELA/pdsnd_github/README.md

 Bikeshare Data Analysis

 ### Description
-In this project, we use data provided by Motivate, a bike share system provider for many major cities in the United States, to uncover bike share usage patterns.
+In this project, we use data provided by Motivate to uncover bike share usage patterns.
+Motivate is a bike share system provider for many major cities in the United States.

 We compare the system usage between three large cities: Chicago, New York City, and Washington, DC.